 Dutch soprano Josefien Stoppelenburg is best known for her dazzling vocal agility and her passionate and insightful interpretations.
 As Chicago Classical Music writes: "Josefien Stoppelenburg stood out for her creamy tone, dead-on accuracy and dramatic interpretation.
 Everything she touched shone."

-In October, Josefien will perform the role of Anne Frank in James Whitbourn's oratorio Annelies, with players of the Concertgebouw Orchestra, in the presence of the composer.Stoppelenburg performed as a soloist in Europe, the United States, Asia, South America, and the Arab Emirates.
+In October, Josefien performed the role of Anne Frank in James Whitbourn's oratorio Annelies to great acclaim, with players of the Concertgebouw Orchestra, in the presence of the composer.Stoppelenburg performed as a soloist in Europe, the United States, Asia, South America, and the Arab Emirates.

 Stoppelenburg’s second love is painting.
 She paints frequently on commission.
 In 2018 the Peoria Symphony Orchestra used her paintings for Mussorgsky's Pictures at an Exhibition.
 The paintings were shown on a big screen during the performance.
 Her colorful art has been used as opera sets, cd booklets, music festival posters and as note cards.